EMBL-Design-Language/Springboard/information-architecture.md

 - discover structural biology research being performed by Jane Doe at Grenoble.

 ### 3. Support multiple relationships: A world of parents, funders, sponsors, collaborators
+Many sub-pages have a plethora of relationships, from collaborators, funders, parent organisations, to endorsements.
+We need a structured and visually semantic/intuitive way to represent these.

-To come. (will reference work done for ELIXIR; see owncloud documents for now)
+More to come. (will reference work done for ELIXIR; see owncloud documents for now)

 ## Facets